jfrog/saas-log-streamer-resources/README.md

 ## JFrog SaaS Log Streamer

 The purpose of the application is to send logs from Artifactory SaaS instances to Log Management platforms of the customer's choice.
-Official [documentation](https://jfrog.com/help/r/jfrog-hosting-models-documentation/jfrog-cloud-log-streaming) on how to setup the log streaming to various log management platforms.
+Official documentation on how to setup the log streaming to various log management platforms can be found [here](https://jfrog.com/help/r/jfrog-hosting-models-documentation/jfrog-cloud-log-streaming).
 This documentation provides information on the attributes of each log type, which we are sending.

 Some of the attributes are renamed by the application before sending them to the Log Management platforms.
-This is done for compatibility with Log management platforms.
+This is done to assure compatibility with various Log Management platforms.
-Users shouldn't expect log attributes names to be identical with Self-hosted instance logs.
+Users shouldn't expect log attributes names to be identical with Self-hosted Artifactory instance logs.

 [JFrog logs documentation](https://jfrog.com/help/r/jfrog-platform-administration-documentation/request-log).